Summary: Lean Startup by Eric Ries

 Embracing Validated Learning

 What's the primary objective of startups?
 Profit?
 Growth?
-While these are essential, the Lean Startup places a unique emphasis on validated learning.
+While these are essential, the Lean Startup uniquely emphasizes validated learning.
 Every action, every product iteration, and every decision aims to learn more about building a sustainable business model.
 And it's not just about learning; it's about validated learning.
 "Progress in manufacturing is measured by the production of high-quality goods," Ries notes, "The unit of progress for Lean Startups is validated learning—a rigorous method for demonstrating progress when one is embedded in the soil of extreme uncertainty."

 The Science of Innovative Accounting